 Project Aims and Enterprise

 The scheme initially began through seeing one of a Lilo’s retail products.
 This began the growth of the palette of colours and materials.
-We wanted to create a coffee shop that was not only different to the others in the area, but also stood the test of time.
+We wanted to create a coffee shop that was not only different from the others in the area but also stood the test of time.
 It would allow for Lilo’s to grow as a business but mostly to be bang on trend.

 Design & Accommodation

-Taking its inspiration from reclaimed racking, steel and reclaimed wood shelving was designed to not only provide the kitchen area with storage, but to also provide a retail area to the front of house.
+Taking its inspiration from reclaimed racking, steel and reclaimed wood shelving was designed to not only provide the kitchen area with storage but to also provide a retail area to the front of house team.